pubeldev/OpenPrintTag/docs_src/nfc_technical_details.md

 Therefore it can contain invalid data when a customer first brings it from the shop (because anyone could have written anything to it).

 To remedy this issue, the auxiliary section has the `workgroup` field specified.
 Devices accessing the auxiliary region SHOULD have a workgroup specified (generated randomly by default, but can be changed by the user so that multiple devices have the same workgroup).
 When a tag is detected by the device and the workgroup doesn't match, the device SHOULD offer wiping the auxiliary region.
-The tag workgroup field SHOULD then be set to the device wogrkoup (even if the user decided not to wipe the region, to prevent repeated prompts).
+The tag workgroup field SHOULD then be set to the device workgroup (even if the user decided not to wipe the region, to prevent repeated prompts).

 As a result, the user should be alerted to wipe the auxiliary region on first usage of the filament and then, because the workgroup is the same, there should be no further obstructions.